 The Division of Operations is responsible for 13 institutions.
 These facilities collectively house inmates in minimum, medium and maximum security levels.
 They are diverse and unique in their operations.
 For example, New Jersey State Prison is the state's only facility in which all inmates are classified as maximum security, and Edna Mahan Correctional Facility for Women is comprised entirely of females at all levels of security.
-The Mid-State Correctional Facility is temporarily closed for renovations, but it will reopen in 2017 as the first prison dedicated to drug treatment.
+The Mid-State Correctional Facility was temporarily closed for renovations, but reopened in April 2017 as the department's first licensed, clinically driven drug treatment program.
+This division also manages such important services as AgriIndustries, classification, transportation, capital planning and construction, health and medical, and the Special Operations Group.